-Percentage Retention in Aquatic Vegetation from Spring to Fall Scenario Comal System Sa ample Reac San Marcos System Sample Reaches Upper Spring Run Landa Lake Old Channel New Channel Spring Lake Dam City Park 135 Average Flow Condition Years 82% 96% 99% 124% 88% 89% 105% Drought Years 52% 92% 103% 123% 73% 77% 101% 2019 Actual 92% 98% 273% 106% 94% 90% 95%
+Percentage Retention in Aquatic Vegetation from Spring to Fall Scenario Comal System Sa ample Reac San Marcos System Sample Reaches Upper Spring Run Landa Lake Old Channel New Channel Spring Lake Dam City Park 135 Average Flow Condition Years 83% 96% 101% 121% 88% 89% 103% Drought Years 52% 92% 103% 123% 73% 77% 101% 2020 Actual 88% 92% 213% 130% 96% 91% 77%

-In the San Marcos system, all three sample reaches experienced slight declines in aquatic vegetation from spring to fall in 2019 (Table 6).
+In the San Marcos system, only the I-35 sample reach experienced declines (relative to average conditions) in aquatic vegetation from spring to fall in 2020 (Table 6).

-Table 7 shows the conversion process from percentage retention between spring and fall aquatic vegetation during average years when compared directly to 2019.
-Using the Upper Spring Run sample reach as an example, there is an 82% retention during average years.
-This implies that under average conditions a 18% decline in aquatic vegetation is observed from spring to fall each year.
+Table 7 shows the conversion process from percentage retention between spring and fall aquatic vegetation during average years when compared directly to 2020.
+Using the Landa Lake sample reach as an example, there is an 96% retention during average years.
+This implies that under average conditions a 4% decline in aquatic vegetation is observed from spring to fall each year.
 This amount is considered a pre-HCP condition because 1) it is calculated based on routine conditions prior to the HCP, and 2) during average years, a lot of HCP measures would not be actively engaged.
-As such, the difference in retention (82% [average] - 92% [2019] = -10%) which is the value used to assess the overall loss (or gain) of Fountain Darter occupied habitat within this river section.
-As shown Table 7, in 2019 there was no loss of Fountain Darter habitat in the Upper Spring Run reach.
-The only reach to show a 2019 decline greater than average conditions was the I35 reach in the San Marcos River.
-The total Fountain Darter occupied habitat designated for the I35 river section is 6,620 m2.
-The 5% difference from the reach is applied to the 6,620 m2 from the entire section resulting in a habitat impact of 331 m2.
-For this incidental take assessment, the 331 m2 is considered the amount of habitat that was impacted by the HCP Measures and Drought category for this particular river section.
+As such, the difference in retention (96% [average] - 92% [2020] = -4%) is the value used to assess the overall loss of Fountain Darter occupied habitat within this river section.
+As shown in Table 7, the only reaches to show 2020 declines greater than average conditions were the Landa Lake reach of the Comal system and I35 reach in the San Marcos River.
+The total Fountain Darter occupied habitat designated for the Landa Lake section is 55,278 m2 and I35 river section is 6,763 m2 (Table 7).
+The percent difference from these reaches multiplied by the total m2 from the entire section results in 2,302 m2 and 1,561 m2, respectively (Table 7).
+For this incidental take assessment, those values are considered the amount of habitat that was impacted by the HCP Measures and Drought category for those particular river sections.